blakadder/klp1/docs/issues/silence-motherboard-fan.md

 ---
 comments: true
-title: Part Cooling Fan Speed
+title: Loud motherboard fan
-description: Enable Variable Speed on Part Cooling Fan
+description: Configuration to silence the motherboard fan on Kingroon KLP1
 ---

 The motherboard fan is not properly configured out of the box.